Form 1099-DA Is Now Active. Your Broker's Data Is Already at the IRS.

 Featured in Forbes for Leading the Charge on Crypto Accounting: Read the Forbes Feature

-We reconcile your 1099-DA data against your reconstructed transaction history and produce tax filings that hold up when the IRS runs its matching process.
+We reconcile your transaction history against broker-reported data and produce filings that hold up when the IRS runs its matching process.

 Nationally Recognized Crypto CPA Since 2016 and the first CPA firm in the U.S. to accept cryptocurrency for professional services.